PDP-10/its/doc/NITS.md

    For DSKDMP, use one of the default configurations, or use ASK and enter values for all parameters.
    - On a KA10, use the HRIFLG switch to make a new DSKDMP paper tape to boot from.
-   - On a KS10, use the BOOTSW switch to make a new DSKDMP boot block and save it as `.; BT BIN`  Then write it to the front end file system:
+   - On a KS10, use the BOOTSW switch to make a new DSKDMP boot block and save it as `.; BT BIN`.
+Then write it to the front end file system:
      ```
      :KSFEDR
      !WRITE